omeka/classic-enduser/1x_documentation/1x_theming/Display_Specific_Files_for_an_Item.md

 Showing Specific Files with Helpers
 ---------------------------------------------------------------------------------------------------------------

 A few theme helpers allow you to specify which files to display.
-[Theme API/item\_image](http://omeka.org/c/index.php?title=Theme_API/item_image&action=edit&redlink=1 "Theme API/item image (page does not exist)"), [Theme
-API/item\_fullsize](Theme_API/item_fullsize.html "Theme API/item fullsize"), [Theme
-API/item\_thumbnail](Theme_API/item_thumbnail.html "Theme API/item thumbnail"), and [Theme API/item\_square\_thumbnail](Theme_API/item_square_thumbnail.html "Theme API/item square thumbnail") allow you to pass the index number of the file as a parameter.
+Theme API item_image, Theme API item_fullsize, Theme API item_thumbnail, and Theme API item_square_thumbnail allow you to pass the index number of the file as a parameter.

 Showing Only Image Files
 -----------------------------------------------------------------------------------------

 The \$item-&gt;Files array will return all the files associated with an item, regardless of the type of file.
 If you want to loop through all of your files, and only display the ones that are images, you'll need to check each file to see if it has an thumbnail associated with it.
 The following code example shows you how:

 ``` {.de1}